Joseph Urfis (1920 - 2020) - Obituary

 Heartfelt thanks to the caregivers, staff and friends of Montclair Park Assisted Living.
 Your love and support will always be remembered.

-Donations in Joe's honor may be made to the Meditation Garden at B'nai Zion Temple.
+Donations in Joe's honor may be made to the Meditation Garden at B'nai Zion Congregation.